David-Chae/DCA_PREP_RESOURCES/Questions/141-160/question_153.md

 A. Separate Dockerfiles are not needed for multi-stage builds.
 B. Smaller image sizes can be produced with the use of multi-stage constructions.
 C. Once all stages have been established for a multi-stage build, you cannot choose which step to begin the build process
-D. You can make images using multi-stage builds for various uses, including development and pro-duction.
+D. You can make images using multi-stage builds for various uses, including development and production.

 The correct answer is: